worthingtonse/WEST-Protocol/R. RPC Services.md

 123 | [Ask AI](#ask_ai) | Asks AI a question
 124 | [GET URL](#get-url) | Gets the return data from a URL call.
 125 | [Payment Sent Alert](#payment-sent-alert) | Gets the return data from a URL call.
+126 | Ghost Chats | Sends Messages to other users using quantum safe encryption.

 ## Payment Sent Alert
 * The client must check with the exchange rate web API and decide when to convert.